-Application to vote by proxy for those registered as a Service Voter
+Application to vote by proxy for a British citizen living overseas

 Only one person can register using this form.
 Please write in black ink and use BLOCK LETTERS.
 When you have filled in every section and signed the form yourself, send it to your local electoral registration office.
-You can get the address at www.aboutmvvote.co.uk or in your phone book.
+You can get the address at www.aboutmyvote.co.uk

+5 ,

 1 About you 4 About your proxy

 Surname Full name

 Relationship to you (if any)

 First names (in full) Full address

-Service address (this address will be used for correspondence)
+Current address (this address will be used for correspondence)

 Postcode

 Postcode 5 Your date of birth and signature

 Daytime telephone or mobile number (including country code) I have asked the person I have named as my proxy and confirm that he/she is willing and able to be appointed to vote on my behalf.

 E-mail address (optional) Please write your date of birth 'DD MM YYYY' in the black boxes below.
-Then sign, using black ink, keeping within the grey border.
+Then sign, using black ink , keeping within the grey border.
 This application cancels any proxy voting arrangements you may have made before.

-2 UK registration address Please give your full UK registration address:
+2 UK registration address

+Please give the full address where you were registered to vote in the UK:

 Postcode Declaration: As far as I know, the details on this form are true and accurate.

 3 How long do you want a proxy vote for?

-I want to vote by proxy (tick one box only):
+I want to vote by proxy at all elections (tick one box only):

-until further notice (while I am registered as a Service Voter)
+until further notice (while I am registered as an overseas voter)

 for the elections to be held on

 for the period

 from

-to M Y Today's date
+to Today's date

-For o office use only
+For office use only

 Polling district: Date received:

-Date added:
+Elector number: Date added: